UniExeterRSE/intro-to-python/_episodes/12_analysis_task_1.md

 operation across an axis:

-![Per-patient maximum inflammation is computed row-wise across all columns using numpy.max(data, axis=1).
-Per-day average inflammation is computed column-wise across all rows using numpy.mean(data, axis=0).](../fig/python-operations-across-axes.png)
+![Per-patient maximum inflammation is computed row-wise across all columns using np.max(data, axis=1).
+Per-day average inflammation is computed column-wise across all rows using np.mean(data, axis=0).](../fig/python-operations-across-axes.png)

 To support this functionality, most array functions allow us to specify the axis we want to work on.